thecharlieblake/blog/_posts/2020-12-23-simple-backprop.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>The first few times I came across backpropagation I struggled to get a feel for what was going on.
 It's not just enough
-to follow the equations - I couldn't visualise the operations and updates in a nice, clean way.</p>
+to follow the equations - I couldn't visualise the operations and updates, especially the mysterious backwards pass.</p>
-<p>If someone had shown me then how it's really just a generalisation of our old friend the chain rule--and barely any
-more complex--then I think it would have helped me a lot.
-But instead I got bogged down in the matrix notation, and figuring out what dimension went with what, and lost sight of what was really going on.</p>
+<p>If someone had shown me then how simple it was to implement the key part of the training algorithm that figures out how to update the weights, then it would have helped me a lot.
+I understood how the chain rule worked and its relevance here, but I didn't have a picture of it in my head.
+I got bogged down in the matrix notation and PyTorch tensors and lost sight of what was really going on.</p>
-<p>So this is a simple-as-possible backprop implementation.
-I don't go into the maths here.
-I assume the reader already knows what's going on in theory, but doesn't have a great feel for what happens in practice, when we have batches and layers and thesors and so on.</p>
+<p>So this is a simple-as-possible backprop implementation, to clear up that confusion.
+I don't go into the maths; I assume the reader already knows what's going on in theory, but doesn't have a great feel for what happens in practice.</p>
-<p>This can also serve as a reference for how to implement this from scratch in the nicest way.
+<p>This can also serve as a reference for how to implement this from scratch a clean way.
 Enjoy!</p>

 </div>
 </div>